Skip to content

 Step-by-Step Description

-4. The Wallet Backend generates and links them to the session
+4. The Wallet Backend generates and links it to the session

-5. The Wallet Backend returns the wallet attestation nonce and PID issuer session id to the Wallet
+5. The Wallet Backend returns the wallet_backend_session_id to the Wallet

 6. The Wallet performs a wallet attestation using the OS specific attestation services